kallmetony/Account-Service/README.md

 #### Description
 Saves new employee in the database, password must be longer than 12 chars.
-First registred user gets administrator authorities.
+First registered user gets administrator authorities.

 ### Change password